vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 ![OpenAI grokking](/images/opean-ai-grokking.png)

+More general work on double descent and large datasets from [OpenAI here](https://arxiv.org/pdf/1912.02292.pdf).

 ## Bias–variance decomposition of mean squared error

 In case of L2 norm, the train loss can be rewritten as a sum of bias term and variance term.
 However that doesn't prove presence of any dilemma.